Kartaverse/.github/profile/README.md

 Vonk Ultra is a collection of data nodes for Blackmagic Design Resolve/Fusion.
 Vonk can be thought of as node-based modifiers that live in the flow.
 These node-based operations provide a no-code alternative to using expressions or custom scripts.

-## Kartaverse for Houdini
+## Panotools Data Nodes for BMD Resolve/Fusion

-[Kartaverse for Houdini](https://kartaverse.github.io/Kartaverse-for-Houdini) is a port of the Kartaverse open-source XR pipeline tools for SideFX Houdini.
+[Kartaverse PT](https://kartaverse.github.io/PT-Data-Nodes-Docs/) is a new set of data nodes that allow live-link access in BMD Resolve/Fusion to PTGui Pro .pts project files.
+This is the start of a new way to work with panoramic data in Fusion.

 # Kartaverse Learning Resources